Melbourne is a beautiful multicultural blend of art, fashion, design and cuisine.

 This chic, stylish youth hostel is in the heart of Melbourne city – a space designed for your comfort and enjoyment.

-We believe it’s a perfect place for couples, solo travellers and friends.
+We believe it’s a perfect place for couples, female solo travellers and friends.

 Choose between 4, 6 and 8-bed dorms or a private room.
 A flat-screen TV and iPod docking station can be found in the latter.

 Plus you’re own private balcony in selected private rooms!